 When the talk is over, you might feel enlightened and have a new mindset for how to live your life.
-This is especially evident when it comes to the habit of practicing mindfulness.
+This is especially evident when it comes to the habit of practicing mindfulness and focusing on wellness.

 If you’re someone who is interested in living more in the present moment, then you should check out these seven TED Talks that cover mindfulness:

 What You Will Learn

 - 1. The Art of Stillness by Pico Iyer

 - 2. All It Takes Is 10 Mindful Minutes by Andy Puddicombe

 - 3. How to Tame Your Wandering Mind by Amishi Jha

 - 4. How to Let Altruism Be Your Guide by Matthieu Ricard

 - 5. How Better Tech Could Protect Us From Distraction by Tristan Harris